skillkit

 Security Scanner:

-python scripts/security_scanner.py skill-name/ --format json
+python scripts/validate_skill.py skill-name/ --security-only --format json

 Guide: knowledge/tools/16-security-tools-guide.md